aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-bmp-to-pdf/_index.md

 type: docs
 weight: 110
 url: /net/convert-bmp-to-pdf/
+description: You may easily convert BMP bitmap files used to store digital bitmap images separately from the display device to PDF using Aspose.PDF. for NET.
 ---

 # Convert BMP to PDF

 BMP images are Files having extension .BMP represent Bitmap Image files that are used to store bitmap digital images.
 These images are independent of graphics adapter and are also called device independent bitmap (DIB) file format.